Saamiya96/Saamiya96/README.md

 - 🌱 I’m currently learning **JavaScript Algorithms and Data Structures Certification** from freeCodeCamp.

-- ⚡ About me: I used to work as a radiographer and now have completed a 13 weeks of fullstack developer training with [futureproof] in HTML, CSS, Node.js, SQL, NoSQL, Docker, React, Python, Django and Flask!
+- ⚡ **About me**: I used to work as a radiographer and now have completed a 13 weeks of fullstack developer training with [futureproof] in HTML, CSS, Node.js, SQL, NoSQL, Docker, React, Python, Django and Flask!

 <br>